-You can add a new card using the button at the top of bottom of the page.
+You can add a new card using the button at the top or bottom of the page.
 New cards will initially appear at the bottom of the left column.

 You can remove cards using the trash icon in the corner of the card.
 When a card is removed, it is permanently deleted.
 You cannot remove the contact details card unless there is a button or text card present.

 You can change how the cards will be displayed on the page by using the arrows in the corner of the card.
-There are two layouts, selectable at the top of the page - desktop has two columns and mobile has one:
+There are two layouts which you can view using the buttons at the top of the page - desktop has two columns and mobile has one:

 Published configurations cannot be unpublished and deleted cards cannot be recovered.